 Appointment Review Process

 In conjunction with a school or college's five-year program review, the graduate faculty within that school or college will be reviewed for reappointment.
-Faculty must meet the criteria for continuance on the graduate faculty, including criteria set by the Graduate Division and the faculty’s home graduate program.
+Faculty must meet the criteria for continuance on the graduate faculty, including criteria set by the Office of Graduate Education and the faculty’s home graduate program.
 The Graduate Council follows the process listed below in undertaking reviews of graduate faculty:

 - The Graduate Associate Dean requests the curriculum vitae of all full and associate graduate faculty in a school or college from the appropriate dean or associate dean.
 Once these are received, the Associate Dean will conduct an initial screening to identify the graduate faculty who meet or exceed the standards set by the Graduate Assembly for full or associate graduate faculty status.
 New, Rank 3 faculty who have not been at Mānoa for fully five years or who are applying for tenure are not subject to review.